 - Current cash debt coverage ratio

-Unfortunately, liquidity ratios are not true measure of liquidity because they tell about the quantity but nothing about the quality of the current assets and, therefore, should be used carefully.
+Unfortunately, liquidity ratios are not true measure of liquidity because they tell about the quantity but nothing about the quality of the current assets and, therefore, should be used with caution.
 For a useful analysis of liquidity, these ratios are used in conjunction with activity ratios (also known as current assets movement ratios).
 Examples of activity ratios are receivables turnover ratio, accounts payable turnover ratio and inventory turnover ratio etc.

-Some important profitability ratios are given below:
+Some important profitability ratios are listed below:

 - Net profit (NP) ratio